alphagov/govuk-rfcs/rfc-021-monitoring-for-404s.md

 To avoid making false-positive alerts about such pages, we'll exclude any such pages; ie, any pages which haven't been published for more than 7 days, unless they're in the top 100 pages served by their app.
 This information is available from analytics.

-These assumptions aren't "watertight", but if violated will result in false positive alerts.
+These assumptions aren't "watertight", but if violated would result in false positive alerts.
 We'd probably want to know about such problems anyway, and I think they'll very rarely be incorrect assumptions, so this seems likely not to be a problem.
 We can iterate the thresholds if they do turn out to be a problem.

 &nbsp;